 Synopsis

-As the syndicated national travel writer for CBS, I’ve had the pleasure of dining at several Michelin star restaurants, including another in Chicago.
+As the syndicated national travel writer for CBS, I’ve had the pleasure of dining at several Michelin-starred restaurants, including one in Chicago.
 That’s not to mention several more that feature a James Beard Award-winning chef.
 However, in terms of quality of cooking and presentation, I have not had a better dining experience than at Temporis.
-Although my days with CBS have passed, I feel truly fortunate that I’m still able to dine at some of the finest restaurants in America.
+Although my days with CBS have passed, I feel truly fortunate to still dine at some of the finest restaurants in America.

 Parting Gifts From Temporis

 One last thing I want to point out is a black Temporis box brought to the table at the conclusion of the evening.
-This contained a list of the August 31 Seasonal Menu plus the three additional food items.
-Moreover, this box further had a list of the wine pairings as well as parting gifts.
-In detail, green tea from Chicago’s Rare Tea Cellar, a tasty mini chocolate glazed donut and Persian watercress seeds.
+This box contained a list of the August 31 Seasonal Menu and three additional food items.
+Moreover, it had a list of the wine pairings and parting gifts.
+In detail, it contained green tea from Chicago’s Rare Tea Cellar, a tasty mini chocolate glazed donut, and Persian watercress seeds.

 Related: Chicago CityPASS: Save On Top Attractions